Jayadratha/Jayadratha.github.io/README.md

 ## 📄 License

 Feel free to adapt for personal use.
-Attribution appreciated. © 2025 Jayadratha Gayen.-->
+Attribution appreciated. © 2025 Jayadratha Gayen.